AhmetZamanis/DeepLearningEnergyForecasting/Report.md

 - Essentially, the target variable values in the source sequence are used to extrapolate "initial" target values for the target sequence.
   - The extrapolation is done by performing linear regression in the matrix form with batched data, using the sequence indices (0 to 72 + 32) as the predictor.
 It is demonstrated in more detail in the [relevant notebook](https://github.com/AhmetZamanis/DeepLearningEnergyForecasting/blob/main/MISC_TorchLinearExtrapolation.ipynb) in this repository.
 - This way, the source sequence consists of past target & covariate values, and the target sequence consists of a future linear trend component & future covariate values.
-  - There is no causal masking applied, as the linear extrapolation for all timesteps can always be calculated at the forecast time.
+  - There is no causal masking applied, as the linear extrapolation for all target timesteps are calculated & known at the forecast time.
 - Besides the linear extrapolation, one of the future covariates in the model is still a trend dummy that starts from the first timestep in the data.
 I believe using both together is similar to using a piecewise trend, taking into account both the (very) long term trend, and the more short-term, "local" trend.
   - Keep in mind this method may not be appropriate if the source sequence is too short.
 With 72 timesteps, I believe a linear extrapolation can be reasonably robust, but with much shorter sequences, it may be useless.
   - One could also experiment with using the time series indices, rather than the sequence indices, to perform the linear extrapolation over longer sequences.
-It could be inefficient to do this within the model though.
+It could be inefficient to do this within the Torch model though.
 - The inspiration for this method was the Autoformer architecture [[9]](#9), which essentially employs moving averages in the model architecture to perform trend-cycle decompositions.

-Another small modification is a residual connection that connects the inverted & projected target sequence with the decoder output, essentially skipping the attention mechanisms to get to the output layer.
+Another small modification is a residual connection that connects the inverted & projected target sequence (the decoder input) with the decoder output, essentially skipping the attention mechanisms to get to the output layer.
 This should enable the model to use the simple linear extrapolation as predictions, if a more complex prediction is not warranted.
 - The inspiration for this modification is the TFT architecture [[8]](#8), which employs a residual connection that can skip over the entire attention mechanism.

 Besides all this, the output layer has the size (timesteps * quantiles), generating multiple quantile predictions for each timestep in the forecast horizon in one go.
 The loss function & calculation is the same as the LSTM model above.